decorative image for blog on ibm i modernization showing an old server on fire and new server performing well

 Testing

-Unit testing brings about two opportunities in that it can introduce automated tests to the code base and persistence.
+Unit testing brings about two opportunities, in that it can introduce automated tests to the code base and persistence.
 If you can be so bold, moving all the way to TDD would be the ideal in new development.
 Writing tests first and then the code, in an incremental approach can deliver the application often on the same timeline but now with unit tests.
 These tests are little routines that test the smaller methods and functions and subprocedures of an application as it is being built instead of waiting until the end of development.
 PHP Unit has been around for quite some time and I’m planning that for a future blog article.
 But were you aware of RPG Unit tests?
 You can learn more from examples created by developers like Marina Schwenk.

 Good testing practices do have an ROI, but not in the way that you might expect.
 When your developer leaves, and they will leave at some point through a change of life, attrition, retirement, etc., they take their development knowledge with them.
 But they also take the business knowledge with them.
 This hits RPG shops excessively hard, as nearly all the RPG devs I’ve met knew more about the business than the users.
 This makes the transition difficult for all parties involved.